 One other bad point with spectra type line, is that WHEN you get a tangle, it is so limp that when it is tangled, about the only chance to be back fishing soon is to cut the line and clear the tangled parts then retie.

 Deep Trolling ; OK, here is a benefit of the spectra type lines on your reel.
 If you have to do down below say 100' on the downrigger, then the use of the spectra type lines can be beneficial.
 The reason is they are smaller dia., hence create lesser drag, which in turn creates lesser line blow-back.
 Eliminating this excess blow-back gives you back some of the automatic hook set of the rod "Popping Off".
 Plus virtually no stretch puts you in more direct contact sooner with what is attached to the lure.

-If on the other hand you have to use the mono line for deeper trolling, you will have to watch the rod closer and as soon as it pops off the clip, grab it, start reeling frantically to take all the belly (slack) up so you will be in contact with the fish ASAP.
+If on the other hand you have to use the mono line on your reel for deeper trolling, you will have to watch the rod closer and as soon as it pops off the clip, grab it, start reeling frantically to take all the belly (slack) up so you will be in contact with the fish ASAP.
 This is important when fishing deep, especially with the requirement of barbless hooks in most NW fishing areas.

 Tying Leaders ; When tying leaders, the safest way to tie the leader onto the hook is to wrap it left handed, this places the leader around the solid part of the eye, and not laying on the cut end of the eye that in against the shank.
 With GOOD hooks it may make no difference, but many times if you get a lost fish due to a cut line at the hook, you will find that the leader was pulled into this sharp cut off end of the eye and you will have a small pig's tail at the cut.
 For a link to a knot tying article, CLICK HERE.